Bulat-Ziganshin/EasyProtoBuf/codegen/parser/README.md

 Imports are parsed and recorded but are not loaded yet.
 Unresolved imported types carry the machine-readable diagnostic code `DIAGNOSTIC_UNRESOLVED_TYPE`.
 Code generation refuses such schemas; descriptor printing and benchmarking continue with warnings.

 Top-level `service` and `rpc` declarations are syntactically validated and consumed, including unary and streaming request/response forms and service/method options.
-They are intentionally not retained in the trimmed descriptor model because EasyProtoBuf Codegen generates message codecs rather than RPC client/server APIs.
+Service names participate in package-scope collision validation, but service metadata is intentionally not retained in the trimmed descriptor model because EasyProtoBuf Codegen generates message codecs rather than RPC client/server APIs.

 Nested message declarations are retained recursively in `DescriptorProto::nested_type`; Codegen emits them as lexical C++ nested structs.
 Synthetic map-entry messages remain internal descriptor details and are not emitted as user-visible structs.